-Under the terms of the Investment Advisory Agreement, the Adviser conducts investment research and management for the Fund and is responsible for the purchase and sale of securities for the Fund's portfolio.
+Under the terms of the Investment Advisory Agreement between the Trust and the Adviser, the Adviser conducts investment research and management for the Fund and is responsible for the purchase and sale of securities for the Fund's portfolio.
+The Adviser provides the Fund with investment advice, supervises the Fund's management and investment programs and provides investment advisory facilities and executive and supervisory personnel for managing the investments and effectuating portfolio transactions.